michael2012z/BitBible/markdown/KJV/files/1Kgs.md

 ## 1 Kings 1

-1. Now king David was old and stricken in years; and they covered him with clothes, but he gat no heat.stricken…: Heb. entered into days
+1. Now king David was old and stricken in years; and they covered him with clothes, but he gat no heat.

-2. Wherefore his servants said unto him, Let there be sought for my lord the king a young virgin: and let her stand before the king, and let her cherish him, and let her lie in thy bosom, that my lord the king may get heat.Let there…: Heb.
-Let them seeka young…: Heb. a damsel, a virgincherish…: Heb. be a cherisher unto him
+2. Wherefore his servants said unto him, Let there be sought for my lord the king a young virgin: and let her stand before the king, and let her cherish him, and let her lie in thy bosom, that my lord the king may get heat.

 3. So they sought for a fair damsel throughout all the coasts of Israel, and found Abishag a Shunammite, and brought her to the king.

 4. And the damsel was very fair, and cherished the king, and ministered to him: but the king knew her not.

-5. Then Adonijah the son of Haggith exalted himself, saying, I will be king: and he prepared him chariots and horsemen, and fifty men to run before him.be king: Heb. reign
+5. Then Adonijah the son of Haggith exalted himself, saying, I will be king: and he prepared him chariots and horsemen, and fifty men to run before him.

-6. And his father had not displeased him at any time in saying, Why hast thou done so? and he also was a very goodly man; and his mother bare him after Absalom.at any…: Heb. from his days
+6. And his father had not displeased him at any time in saying, Why hast thou done so? and he also was a very goodly man; and his mother bare him after Absalom.

-7. And he conferred with Joab the son of Zeruiah, and with Abiathar the priest: and they following Adonijah helped him.he…: Heb. his words were withfollowing…: Heb. helped after Adonijah
+7. And he conferred with Joab the son of Zeruiah, and with Abiathar the priest: and they following Adonijah helped him.

 8. But Zadok the priest, and Benaiah the son of Jehoiada, and Nathan the prophet, and Shimei, and Rei, and the mighty men which belonged to David, were not with Adonijah.

-9. And Adonijah slew sheep and oxen and fat cattle by the stone of Zoheleth, which is by En–rogel, and called all his brethren the king’s sons, and all the men of Judah the king’s servants:En–rogel: or, the well Rogel
+9. And Adonijah slew sheep and oxen and fat cattle by the stone of Zoheleth, which is by En–rogel, and called all his brethren the king’s sons, and all the men of Judah the king’s servants:

 10. But Nathan the prophet, and Benaiah, and the mighty men, and Solomon his brother, he called not.